knr-at-iaac/cultivation-furniture-0.0.1/README.md

 * latex tubing (of the right size for your scaled connector pieces)
 * acetone

+for the (unfinished) hydroponics part:
+* a wick (old textile, or use the string)
+* nutriment solution
+* substrate (e.g. expanded clay)
+* hand water pump

 #### optional but will make things easier
 * tape

 ### recipe (step by step, how to make it)

 #### the triangles at the top and bottom
-1) Prepare the file for the CNC, potentially based on this file from this very repository: [BIGtriangleThoing.3dm](/BIGtriangleThoing.3dm)
+1) Prepare the file for the CNC, potentially based on this file from this very repository: [BIGtriangleThoing.3dm](/BIGtriangleThoing.3dm).
+The holes for string must be added to the file or done by hand (as I did)
 2) cut the tiangle and circles seen in the file, either by hand or with a CNC, either in plywood or some other hard and sufficiently thick material
 3) sand them

 #### the connector pieces
-1)
+1) download one or both of the models: [simple connection](https://www.thingiverse.com/thing:5989941), [T connector](https://www.thingiverse.com/thing:2204659) if they make sense for you.
+Otherwise find or make another connector model
+2) slice it (e.g. using Cura)
+3) print it (or get it printed)
+4) remove the supports
+5) optional: sand / make smoother

 #### the bottles
 1) find at least two old bottles